manulathealmighty/Respekt-Bot/README.md

 ### Server (python):
 *Features*
-- [ ] reply to a message with /showpostkarma (or similar) to do a print out of -the karma of a post
+- [ ] reply to a message with /showpostrespekt (or similar) to do a print out of -the respekt of a post
-- [ ] Create icon for the karmabot bot and add it through the BotFather
+- [ ] Create icon for the respekt bot and add it through the BotFather
 - [ ] Allow you to +1 yourself only in your chat 1 on 1 with the bot.
 Useful for testing.
 - [ ] Create integrated testing environment (possibly using telegram client api?) for making sure the bot works
 - [ ] Offer support for users to set a personal flag associated with themselves.
 - [ ] Have /userinfo show the rank of a user relative to others
-- [ ] Show deltas on /showkarma from most recent /showkarma
+- [ ] Show deltas on /showrespekt from most recent /showkarma
 - [ ] Create decorator to update chatname, username, etc
 - [ ] Add firstname and lastname (maybe even id?) to /userinfo
 - [ ] Create support for testing performance of calls (perhaps using decorators)